nomonosound/yulewalker/README.md

-# Yule-Walker method for IIR filter design given an arbritrary magnitude response
+# Yule-Walker method for IIR filter design given an arbitrary magnitude response

 ## Description

-This implements a modified yule-walker method for estimating the coefficients of an IIR filter that best matches an arbritrary frequency response.
+This implements a modified yule-walker method for estimating the coefficients of an IIR filter that best matches an arbitrary frequency response.
 This is a port from sci-lab's version here: [yulewalk.sci](https://github.com/scilab/scilab/blob/master/scilab/modules/signal_processing/macros/yulewalk.sci) and is distributed by the same license ([CeCILLv2.0](https://opensource.org/licenses/CECILL-2.1)).